yusinliu822/1131-GraphMining-HW1/README.md

-# Graph Mining and Optimization HW
+# Graph Mining and Optimization HW1

-## You can create the environment with anaconda
+## Create the environment with venv

 ```bash
 $ virtualenv venv